awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 Follow these steps to create a fleet of On\-Demand Instances and Spot Instances that you can scale\.
 You can quickly create your fleet by using the default settings for **Instances Distribution**\.
 Otherwise, you can modify any of the default settings\.
 You have full control over scaling the group\.
 You can set desired capacity to a specific number of instances, or you can take advantage of automatic scaling to adjust capacity based on actual demand\.

-**To create an Auto Scaling group with multiple purchase options**
+**To create an Auto Scaling group with multiple purchase options \(console\)**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation bar at the top of the screen, choose the same region that you used when you created the launch template\.
+1. On the navigation bar at the top of the screen, choose the same AWS Region that you used when you created the launch template\.

 1. In the navigation pane, choose **Auto Scaling Groups**\.